 - Must make sure you choose the correct design for your shoes

 With a metatarsal arch support that helps relieve forefoot pain and a semi-rigid stability cradle to provide deep heel cupping and arch support, the Spenco Total Support Original is solid enough to be supportive but has enough cushioning to be comfortable.

 Their patented 3-POD System absorbs shock and provides cushioning through zones.
 The Red POD is stiffer support, which helps counter over-pronation (where the foot turns unnaturally and causes pain throughout the feet, legs, and back).
-The Blue PODS are softer and help guide your foot while walking.
+The Blue PODs are softer and help guide your foot while walking.

-The grooved PU Forefoot Crash Pad aligns with the toes to support the ball of your feet and adds extra cushioning.
+The grooved PU Forefoot Crash Pad aligns with the toes to support the ball of your feet and add extra cushioning.
 Plus, they’ve customized the top layer to gradually and naturally conform to your foot shape the more you wear them.
 A low friction antimicrobial top cloth assists with blister prevention and odor control.

 - Supports the ball of the foot

 - Some reviewers did not like the feel of the cover

 CurrexSole has created a patented design that bridges the gap between the profile of your foot and your shoe, creating a “force transfer point” that helps alleviate pain and prevent injuries.